AndreWohnsland/CocktailBerry/docs/addons.md

 6. Executed right after the cocktail preparation, before other services are connected or DB is updated.
 7. Will be used if the user navigates to the addon window and selects your addon.
 The container is a PyQt5 Layout widget you can (but not must) use to define custom GUI elements and connect them to functions.
 If you just want to have buttons executing functions, you can use the button generator function.
 Return False, if not implemented.

-Now, your addon got the skeleton you can fill with your program logic.
+Now that you know the skeleton, you can fill it with your program logic.

 ### Defining Addon Configurations